yaperos/app-nodejs-codechallenge/README.md

 ## Transaction Service

-The Transaction Service is a REST API that exposes two endpoints:
+The Transaction Service is a hybrid app that uses NestJS and TypeORM.
+It has two endpoints:

-1. POST /transactions: responsible for creating a transaction.
+1. POST /transaction: responsible for creating a transaction.

-2. GET /transactions/{id}: responsible for retrieving a transaction.
+2. GET /transaction/{id}: responsible for retrieving a transaction.

+The service also sends a message to Kafka when a transaction is created.

+Transaction Service will be available by default at the following URL: http://localhost:3000

+Swagger documentation is available at the following URL: http://localhost:3000/api/transaction-ms

 ## Anti-Fraud Service